Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Picture

-It is important to carefully consider the overview of the test requirements described above before paying too much attention to the specifics of each individual exercise.
+It is important to carefully consider the overview of the test requirements described above before focusing on the specifics of each individual exercise.
 It is also important to not only understand the purpose and process of each exercise described below but also the criteria for scoring.
 See sample Score Sheet and possible scores below.
-The test is designed to evaluate the working relationship of the animal AND handler as a TEAM in terms of predictability and the ability to inspire confidence in ALL circumstances while at the same time interacting with others rather than the ability to perform specific exercises.
-Candidates are encouraged not to train to the test but rather consider the overall working relationship they have with thier pet and their ability to interact with their animal at the same time they are interacting with others in potentially emotionally charged situations.
-This is often much easier said than done.
+The test is designed to evaluate the working relationship of the animal AND handler as a TEAM in terms of predictability and the ability to inspire confidence in ALL circumstances while at the same time interacting with others in any situation rather than the simple ability to perform specific exercises.
+Candidates are encouraged not to "train to the test" but rather on developing a solid working/trusting relationship they have with thier pet while socializing in a variety of situations and locations and on their ability to interact with their animal at the same time they are interacting with others in potentially emotionally charged situations - predicting animals responses and supporting in a PRO-active (rather than re-active manner).
 Animals & Handlers each receive separate scores and detailed feedback on each exercise.
 The lower of the 2 scores is the team score and the only one that matters.
 It is possible for an animal to score very well and the handler still receive a "Not Ready" score in which case the team will not pass the test.
-NOTE: For a comparison chart between Delta Society Pet Partners testing and other therapy dog registries click HERE to view our FAQ'a page.

 Exercise 1 - Review Handler Questionnaire